Wanaiysha/mppnp/README.md

 mkdir $(SE_PATH)/SE/build
 cd $(SE_PATH)/SE; ./configure --prefix=$(SE_PATH)/SE/build F77=gfortran --with-hdf5=/opt/hdf5; sudo make; sudo make install
 ```
-Note: If you encountered problem installing the NUSE by the default makefile, I suggest to install it manually from Nugrid-NuSE into your home directory.Set the SE_PATH in the makefile to read your SE too.
+Note: If you enc0ountered problem installing the NUSE by the default makefile, I suggest to install it manually from Nugrid-NuSE into your home directory.Set the SE_PATH in the makefile to read your SE too.

 2. Prepare your Make.local following the tutorial from here https://www.youtube.com/watch?v=9MAWjzhP3_M